 They invest in data readiness first.
 Not after the tool is purchased.
 Not as a parallel workstream.
 Before.
 They assess what data they have, what shape it's in, what's missing, and what it will take to make it usable.
 This is the least exciting part of an AI project and the most predictive of success.

 They keep expectations realistic.
-Gartner's finding on the 72% failure rate in I&O was blunt about the cause: leaders "expected too much, too fast.
+Gartner's finding on their I&O survey was blunt about the cause of failure: leaders "expected too much, too fast.
 They assumed AI would immediately automate complex tasks, cut costs, or fix long-standing operational issues."
 When expectations don't match capability, every project looks like a failure — even the ones that are actually working.

-That number is going up, not down.
 Gartner projects worldwide AI spending will hit $2.5 trillion in 2026.
-If the failure rate holds — and every indicator says it will — that's $2 trillion in wasted investment this year alone.
+If the failure rate holds — and every indicator says it will — the majority of that investment won't deliver its intended value.

 The waste isn't distributed evenly.
 Enterprises can absorb a failed AI initiative as a line item.
 A 20-person business that spends $30,000 on an AI implementation that doesn't work just lost its Q3 marketing budget, or a hire, or six months of runway extension.